What is Non-Destructive Testing (NDT)?

 - RFT – Remote Field Testing is a transmission test method wherein the receiver coil detects an electromagnetic field traversed through the tube wall.

-PAUT is an advanced inspection method used to detect discontinuities components such as cracks and flaws.
-This method is considered very powerful and flexible in detecting defects at it is possible to control a few parameters such as beam angle and focal length.
+PAUT is an advanced inspection method to detect discontinuities components such as cracks and flaws.
+This method is considered very powerful and flexible in detecting defects as it can control a few parameters such as beam angle and focal length.
 Phased Array UT – PAUT Inspection can also be used for various applications like measuring wall thickness and corrosion testing.

 Phased Array UT- PAUT is used in a wide range of applications